Data Use Policy

 - No selling of user data.
 We do not sell, rent, or share our users' personal data with third parties for their marketing purposes.

-Principle: Our AI tools are helpers, not authorities.
+Principle: Our Authentication tools are helpers, not authorities.
 They inform human judgment, they don't replace it.

-- Transparency about AI limitations.
-All AI-generated assessments (authentication scores, price estimates, condition analysis) are clearly labeled as AI-generated and informational only.
+- Transparency about tool limitations.
+All automated assessments (authentication scores, price estimates, condition analysis) are clearly labeled as automated and informational only.

 - No false authority.
-We do not present AI confidence scores as certifications, professional appraisals, or guarantees of authenticity or value.
+We do not present authenticator confidence scores as certifications, professional appraisals, or guarantees of authenticity or value.

 - Bias awareness.
-We acknowledge that AI models can reflect biases in training data.
-We work to identify and mitigate systematic biases in our models, particularly those that could affect pricing or authenticity assessments.
+We acknowledge that models can reflect biases in training data.
+We work to identify and mitigate systematic biases in our processing, particularly those that could affect pricing or authenticity assessments.

 - Human oversight.
 Critical platform decisions (account suspensions, dispute resolutions, fraud detection) involve human review and are not made solely by automated systems.